WPMedia/arc-themes-blocks/blocks/masthead-block/README.md

 # `@wpmedia/masthead-block`

 _Arc XP Themes masthead block is a relatively simple feature that is typically only used on newspaper homepages.
-It displays the logo, the date, a tag line, and an optional link (usually to a Weather page but could be to other pages)._
+It displays the logo, the date, a tag line, and an optional link (usually to a weather page but could be to other pages)._

 ## PageBuilder Custom Fields